tigerfarm/tfpconversations/README.md

 This Conversations web application is a developer/training application that is ready to run.

-Features:
-+ On loading the client in your browser, click List conversations to view the conversations in the Twilio Conversations service. enter an identity to use. click Create Client to create a Conversations client object.
-+

-Set configurations using the Twilio Console, add environment variables, and your ready to run it on your local server that has Node.js installed.

 Client Application screen print:

 <img src="clientapp.jpg" width="400"/>